RUTlib/rutlib-js/README.md

 #### Validate a RUT

-Verify if a RUT is valid.
+This function checks whether a RUT is valid according to the RUT verification rules.
+Returns true if the RUT is valid and false otherwise.

 | Function    | Params       | Return  | Description                                            |
 | ----------- | ------------ | ------- | ------------------------------------------------------ |